A variational quantum algorithm for entanglement quantification: Entanglement variational quantum algorithm

 From Eq.~\eqref{eq:uhlmann1}, we notice that Uhlmann's theorem can be combined with the SWAP test to produce a variational quantum circuit to estimate the fidelity between any pair of mixed states $\rho$ and $\sigma$.

 We now present the protocol for estimating the Bures entanglement of arbitrary bipartite mixed quantum states, hereafter referred to as EvQA (entanglement variational quantum algorithm).
-Technical details are provided in Sec.~\ref{Sec:resource} of the SM \cite{supp}.
+Technical details are provided in Appendix~\ref{Sec:resource}.
 Moreover, from now on, we drop the prime and denote $|\Psi(\rho)\rangle$ as the fixed purification of $\rho$ and $|\Phi(\sigma)\rangle$ as the arbitrary purification of $\sigma$.

 The quantum entanglement $\mathcal{R}(\rho)$ contained in a state $\rho$ can be quantified from the Bures notion of distance as~\cite{Vedral97, Streltsov, Bromley}

 where $\sigma \equiv \rho^{AB}_{sep}$ belongs to the set of bipartite separable states, with $A$ and $B$ referring to two arbitrary partitions of a quantum system.
 The minimization over $\sigma$ means that the optimization is taken over the set of bipartite separable states, while the minimization over $|\Phi(\sigma)\rangle$ is due to Uhlmann's theorem.
 The state $\rho^{AB}_{sep}$ can be decomposed as a convex combination of separable pure states in the following way